aiidateam/aiida-core/docs/source/topics/provenance/caching.rst

 ===================

 This section covers the more general considerations of the hashing/caching mechanism.
-For a more practical guide on usage, please visit the corresponding :ref:`how-to section <how-to:run-codes:caching>`.
+For a more practical guide on how to enable and disable this feature, please visit the corresponding :ref:`how-to section <how-to:run-codes:caching>`.
+If you want to know more about how the internal design of the mechanism is implemented, you can check the :ref:`internals section <internal_architecture:engine:caching>` instead.

 .. _topics:provenance:caching:hashing: